Microscope Crew

 Positive Phase Contrast

-It is among the most commonly used form of phase-contrast microscopy.
+It is among the most commonly used forms of phase-contrast microscopy.
 Positive phase contrast produces dark details and destructive interference in a light background.
 It works by augmenting direct light with ¼ waves.

 Negative Phase Contrast